 Many U.S. states have launched mobile driver’s license pilots and conducted legislative studies, with some states nearing full-scale mDL production.
 An enormous benefit of providing the option of an mDL is that the mDL application can give citizens greater control over their personal data than physical cards.
 We’ve grown used to the privacy holes that our physical ID documents leave, but the potential of the electronic versions raises legitimate concerns about whether mDLs are in the best interest of citizen privacy.
 Together, we can form the business, legal and technical constructs that ensure improvement in citizen privacy without government or large-corporation intrusion.

 The International Organization of Standardization’s (ISO) 18013-5 standard has made in-person mobile identity transactions with privacy protection a reality.
 Using this standard, mDLs will put the identity, privacy and management of data under the control of the user.
-ISO 18013-5 was developed based on privacy-by-design principles and has been reviewed by privacy organizations.
+ISO 18013-5 was developed based on reviewed by privacy organizations.
 It specifies interoperable technical mechanisms to obtain and trust the data from an mDL for in-person transactions where a data transfer is initiated and controlled by the credential holder giving affirmative consent.
 Future versions of ISO 18013 will include features that support automated and over-the-internet ID checks.

 There are pivotal privacy principles defined by ISO/IEC 29100:2011.
 Citizens need these principles met to trust any new ID technology, or they won’t use it, and rightfully so.
 Here is how a fully 18013-5-compliant mDL or mobile ID can meet these principles: